 Goats, Goats and more Goats

-Thanks to Tumaini Afrika member, Sheena Smith, and so many Tumaini Afrika supporters, we have been able to purchase 161 goats for girls in Kenya!
+Thanks to Tumaini Afrika member, Sheena Smith, and so many Tumaini Afrika supporters, we have been able to purchase 310 goats for girls in Kenya over the past few years!
 At $50.00 each, 100% of your funds go towards the cost of the goats.
-Funds are sent to Kenya ahead of time and when our team arrives, they will present the goats to young women.

 Goats as livestock help improve lives.
 Goats can be milked, they breed easily and take up little space.
 Selling or trading the goat milk helps financially.
 Eventually the goats may become a nutritious meal.